 Lately I’ve been making a lot of DIY solar light projects.

-Take a look at one of my more recent installations:
+Take a look at one of my more recent builds:

-Turns out, homemade solar lights are fun and easy to make.
+Turns out, homemade solar lights are fun and easy to make from scratch.

 So in this post I’m sharing my favorite DIY solar light ideas, plus step-by-step instructions for how you can make them at home.